E-commerce / D2C

 How often the theme came up

-Fear it “won't suit me,” with no way to try
+Fear it "won't suit me" with no way to try it75%

-Couldn't find return terms — so, a risk
+Couldn't find return terms — so it's a risk55%

-Left to check the brand on review sites and with bloggers
+Went looking for the brand on review sites and with bloggers50%

-Mentioned shipping, but not as a reason to leave
+Mentioned shipping, but not as the reason to leave25%

-“It's not about shipping.
-It's about the money being wasted if it doesn't suit me.”
+«It's not about shipping.
+It's about the money going to waste if it doesn't suit me.»

-“Five perfect reviews don't build trust — they do the opposite.”
+«Five perfect reviews don't build trust — quite the opposite.»

-• What stopped people wasn't the shipping fee — it was the fear of trusting an unfamiliar brand.
-Free shipping was treating the wrong pain.
+• What stopped people wasn't the shipping cost, but the fear of trusting an unfamiliar brand.
+Free shipping treated the wrong pain point.

-• The “too perfect” reviews worked against the brand — they read as planted.
+• "Too perfect" reviews worked against the brand — they were read as paid-for.

-• With nothing said about returns, people assumed there weren't any and left.
+• Since nothing was said about returns, people assumed there was none, and left.

-Add honest reviews with photos and skin type to the product page, a prominent “30-day returns, no questions” block, and a “doesn't suit you — money back” guarantee.
+Add honest reviews with photos and skin type to the product page, a prominent "30-day no-questions returns" block, and a "doesn't suit you — money back" guarantee.
 Leave shipping as is.

 Abandoned carts